twilson63/cybertron/README.md

 ## Linter Support

 This project supports the `standard` js linter and `prettier`, installing both projects in your editor will help find typos and bugs.
+In atom, install the `linter` and `linter-eslint` packages.

 ## Support